How a Blend and Extend mortgage can save you money during uncertain market conditions.

 If the blend and extend doesn’t suit your circumstances, consider making a lump sum payment towards your mortgage.
 You can make an extra payment of up to 20% of your original principal mortgage every year, and any amount you make — large or small — goes directly towards paying down your balance and reduces your overall interest costs.

 This option may be particularly beneficial for members who are risk averse.
-By utilizing blend and extend, you can secure your mortgage rate today and protect yourself from more rate increases.
+By utilizing a blended mortgage, you can secure your mortgage rate today and protect yourself from more rate increases.

 Make the most informed decision about your mortgages.